Giskard-AI/giskard/docs/guides/test-suite/index.md

 :::
 ::::

-## Upload the suite to the Giskard server
+## Upload the suite to the Giskard hub
-Upload your suite to the Giskard server to:
+Upload your suite to the Giskard hub to:
 * Compare models to decide which one to use
 * Debug your tests to further diagnose issues
 * Create more domain-specific tests that integrate business feedback
 * Share the test results with your team

-To upload your test suite to the Giskard server, go to the [Upload object](../../guides/upload/index.md) page.
+To upload your test suite to the Giskard hub, go to the [Upload object](../../guides/upload/index.md) page.

 <br>